Tiny-Foxes/OutFoxWeb/README.md

-# MoondanceWeb
+# OutFoxWeb
-Language files for the Project Moondance website
+Language files for the OutFox website